-The reason that they gather around the springs: the springs have a constant temp of 74°F/23°C. During high tide, they move to the Three Sisters Springs, and at low tide, they gather outside in the channel at Idiot’s Delight I and II.
+The reason that they gather around the springs is that the springs have a constant temp of 74°F/23°C. They move to the Three Sisters Springs during high tide, and at low tide, they gather outside in the channel at Idiot’s Delight I and II.
 Please, remember access to the springs and swimming with manatees from the water only.
 Booking a tour is essential if you wish to get close to manatees.

 They migrate to the springs when the sea temperature is too cold for them.
 The springs have a constant temperature of 20°C/68°F, which they need to survive.

 To be on the safe side, stick to the months mentioned above.
-It is an unforgettable experience when a manatee comes close and gives you a kiss or even hugs you.
+I had an unforgettable experience when a manatee came close, kissed, and hugged me.
 That was incredible.

 Manatee Season in Florida

 However, the most important is that the manatees don't get disturbed by these tours.
 Groups are small and spread throughout the day.
 From my own experience, the manatees love the interactions with the snorkelers as long as they stay calm - no hectic movements.
 I got hugged and kissed by different manatees.